richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### RPI Alexa AVS SDK modifications

-In addition to the new modules implemented described in the block diagram and sequence diagram, the primary modifications for the AVS SDK application are contained in PortAudioMicrophoneWrapper class and SpeechSynthesizer classes.
+In addition to the new modules implemented described in the block diagram and sequence diagram, the primary modifications for the AVS SDK application are contained in PortAudioMicrophoneWrapper class, SpeechSynthesizer class and MediaPlayer classes.

       - PortAudioMicrophoneWrapper: PortAudioCallback() contains the data stream for Alexa request
       - SpeechSynthesizer: startPlaying() contains the data stream for Dialog (speech response)